 Take a look in this child’s face.
 Look deeper.
 What Mother would want to give him up?
 Not Rebecca Minnock anyway.

-One thing is for sure, several decades ago this would have been a natural response.
-Has society really been so caught up in modern legislation in the guise of law that thay can no longer appreciate what it is to be a human attached to their seed?
+One thing is for sure, several decades ago this would have been a most natural response.
+Has society really become so caught up in modern legislation, in the guise of law, that they can no longer appreciate what it is to be a human attached to their seed?
 For me, the balancing outlook comes from simply observing nature.
-I have seen animals less bothered with politics and court murder or even throw themselves in harms way when much more preponderant animals come within a few dozen metres of their progeny.
+I have seen animals, less bothered with politics and court cases, murder or even throw themselves in harms way when much more preponderant animals come within a few dozen metres of their progeny.
 So what’s the big deal?
 It’s natural.

 For Emily Davidson & Mum.